 Based on the use of broad-band (25 sec - 150 sec) Rayleigh wave group speeds to estimate the $2\psi$ component of azimuthal anisotropy, we present evidence for a stratification of anisotropy in the uppermost mantle at large-scales across the Pacific basin.
 We confirm previous surface wave studies that established that the fast-axis directions of azimuthal anisotropy for intermediate and long period Rayleigh waves approximately align with present-day plate motions.
 At shorter periods (25 sec - 50 sec), however, fast-axes align nearer to the paleo- or fossil spreading direction which differs from present-day plate motion in the old Pacific.
-These observations, as well as observations of the age dependence of the amplitude of azimuthal anisotropy, imply that azimuthal anisotropy in the Pacific upper lithosphere (< 100 km depth) is fixed or "fossilized", on average, reflecting the strain conditions extant during the early evolution of the lithosphere rather than the current ambient flow direction.
-In the deeper lithosphere and asthenosphere, anisotropic fast axis directions align nearer to present-day plate motions, apparently having re-oriented to conform to the current conditions of mantle flow.
-The mechanism of anisotropy stratification remains unclear, but observations are consistent with the anisotropy of the shallow lithosphere being fixed because the shear flows that can produce dislocation creep and a change in anisotropy will occur at increasing depths as the plate ages.
+These observations, together with the age dependence of the amplitude of azimuthal anisotropy, imply that azimuthal anisotropy in the Pacific upper lithosphere (< 100 km depth) is fixed or "fossilized", on average, reflecting the strain conditions extant during the early evolution of the lithosphere rather than the current ambient flow direction.
+In the deeper lithosphere and asthenosphere, anisotropic fast axis directions align nearer to present-day plate motions, apparently having re-oriented to conform to the current conditions of flow.
+The anisotropy of the shallow lithosphere may be fixed because the shear strains that can produce a change in anisotropy occur at increasing depths as the plate ages.